1. Lack of research

 The right way begins with setting your priorities right.
 Alternatively to cost-based thinking, consider which choice will be the most profitable in the big picture.

 Off-the-shelf solutions tend to work fine, while the reality of a competitive market imposes the necessity of achieving something more than that — being the best and at the same time distinguishing from other companies.
 Choosing tools that fit all doesn’t seem to be the most beneficial way of creating workflows that is supposed to make your business gain advantage and stand out from the crowd.

-If you’re interested in creating unique approaches and effective processes within your business you shouldn’t go for ‘close-enough’ solutions.
-Make an effort to find and work with a software house to build from scratch an option that really fits.
+If you’re interested in creating unique approaches and effective processes within your business, you shouldn’t go for ‘close-enough’ solutions.
+Make an effort to find and work with a software house to build software that really fits your needs.

 4. Not asking questions

 All kinds of searches include a lot of unknown fields to be discovered, and it’s not different when it comes to finding the right software.
 There’s a lot to choose from on the market so no wonder people tend to get lost.
 Don’t be afraid to ask all the mind-boggling questions about the possibilities that software brings, its implementation or adding new features.
 There are a lot of sources that allow to obtain such kind of information.
 One of them is, of course, the Internet.
 But asking experienced developers or companies with similar workflows about their well-proven approaches may be even more effective.